pchj/ModelEarth-RealityStream/path.md

 ## Path Parameters

-TO DO: Update main.py to take data path parameters and run models.
+TO DO: Update app.py to take data path parameters and run additional models.

-	python main.py [features] [target] [models]
+	python app.py [features] [target] [models]

 The indicated features dataset will be merged with a 2-column "target" dataset on-the-fly using Pandas to avoid storing merged files.